-Sir John Beddington was appointed as Government Chief Scientific Adviser (GCSA) on 1 January 2008.
-Since being in post, the GCSA has led on providing scientific advice to Government during the 2009 swine flu outbreak and the 2010 volcanic ash incident.
-The GCSA has also been responsible for increasing the scientific capacity across Whitehall by encouraging all major departments of state to recruit a Chief Scientific Adviser.
+Sir John was the Government Chief Scientific Adviser (GCSA) until April 2013.
+He led on providing scientific advice to Government during the 2009 swine flu outbreak and the 2010 volcanic ash incident.
+He was also been responsible for increasing the scientific capacity across Whitehall by encouraging all major departments of state to recruit a Chief Scientific Adviser.

 Throughout 2008 and 2009 Sir John raised the concept of the “Perfect Storm” of food, energy and water security in the context of climate change, gaining considerable media attention and raising this as a priority in the UK and internationally.